dark-ambient/blog/content/notes/About constructive confrontation.md

 Examples of unconstructive confrontation:
 - "Why haven't you deployed a new version of the product to a production environment?"
 (The principles)
 - "I knew you will not make it to the production"?
-(If you knew, why would not y)
+(If you knew, why would not you come earlier?)

 ## Step by step guidance